Keyboard shortcuts

 Tinc VPN

-Install tinc-pre (from AUR).
-Execute:
+Install tinc-pre (from AUR):

 tinc -n homeroute init myhostname